From an SEO perspective, there are two types of URLs: static URLs and dynamic URLs.

 A web page can be either static or dynamic.

-A static web page is a page that contains contains HTML code, which entirely defines the structure and content of the page.
-The static pages is stored on a server and each time when a users makes a request by entering its URL, the server will load the exact same page with the exact same prebuilt content.
+A static web page is a page that contains HTML code, which entirely defines the structure and content of the page.
+The static pages are stored on a server and each time when a users make a request by entering its URL, the server will load the exact same page with the exact same prebuilt content.

 The user may interact with the page through clicking available links, but the static page will never be able to return information that is not pre-formatted.